Wolox/aws-deploy-script-frontend/README.md

 - The  `build/` folder will contain the file you want to sync

 - The `distributionId` is optional, in case you've got it.
 The script will create an invalidation for all your files.

+## Options

+- `preserveFiles`.
+It allows to specify an array of S3 file paths that won't be removed when the script cleans the bucket before uploading the new build.
+It's useful if you want to upload files manually to the S3 bucket.

 ## Usage